-• The LATCH system anchors are designed to withstand only those loads imposed by correctly fitted child restraints.
+- Attach LATCH system compatible child restraints only at the locations shown.
+If a child restraint is not secured properly, vour child could be seriously injured or killed in an accident. - The LATCH system anchors are designed to withstand only those loads imposed by correctly fitted child restraints.
 Under no circumstance are they to be used for adult seat belts or harnesses.

 Some child restraints include two rigid or webbing-mounted attachments that can be connected to two anchors located at certain seating positions in your vehicle.
-This system is known as the LATCH (Lower Anchors and Tethers for CHildren) system.
+This system is known as the LATCH system.
 This system may also be referred to as the ISOFIX or ISOFIX compatible system.
 With this system, you do not have to use a vehicle seat belt to secure the child restraint.
 Your vehicle is equipped with special anchor points that are used with LATCH system compatible child restraints.
 Check your child restraint for a label stating that it is compatible with the LATCH system.
-This information may also be in the child restraint owner's manual.
+This information may also be in the instructions provided by the child restraint manufacturer.
 If you have such a child restraint, refer to the illustration for the seating positions equipped with LATCH system anchors which can be used to secure the child restraint.